Three-time Emmy Award winner Cady McClain stars in explosive new drama by Jake Shore.

 Ryan Tramont's (“Joe”) NYC and Regional highlights include Orson’s Shadow (dir.
 Austin Pendleton) also World Premieres of Pimm’s Mission (59E59/Oberon), 23 Knives (dir.
 Eric Parness), Order 9 dir.
 Austin Pendleton), Crazy for the Dog (NY Times Critic’s Pick), all written by award-winning playwright and screenwriter Christopher Stetson Boal, A Life in the Theater, American Buffalo, Hurlyburly, and 27 Shakespeare plays, including the title role in Hamlet, Iago in Othello and Mercutio in Romeo & Juliet at The Abington Theater.
 TV/Film: The Hurt Locker (dir.
 Kathryn Bigelow), In This, Our Time, Narcos, Hack, and others.

-Founded in 1997, Oberon Theatre Ensemble is a NYC based non-profit independent theatre company.
-Now in it's 28th season Oberon has produced more than 60 full-length plays and over 100 staged readings of original works.
+Founded in 1997, Oberon Theatre Ensemble (Producer) is a NYC based non-profit independent theatre company.
+Now in its 28th season Oberon has produced more than 60 full-length plays and over 100 staged readings of original works.
 Oberon has a dozen active members and many more regular collaborators, including award-winning actors, playwrights, directors and designers. oberontheatre.org

-Founded in 2012, JCS Theater Company is Brooklyn-based and committed to cutting-edge work.
+Founded in 2012, JCS Theater Company (Producer) is Brooklyn-based and committed to cutting-edge work.
 We've presented work at The Connelly Theater, The Flea, Theaterlab, Brooklyn Art Haus, The Kraine Theater, Under St. Marks, The Red Room, Franklin Electric, The Vino Theater and several other basements, roofs, backrooms, backyards, living rooms and garages throughout New York City. jcstheater.com

 THE SLIDE IS THE NEGATIVE is presented as part of The Chain Theatre’s The Factory Series, which provides renters with production support which may include subsidized space, rehearsal studios, and equipment and the overarching marketing, publicity, and technology enhancements for the theater.